NetApp-openstack-dev/openstack-docs/source/manila/deployment_choice/section_utilizing_share_servers.rst

 In the case of the reference driver implementation, a share server corresponds to an actual Nova instance that provides the file system service, with raw capacity provided through attached Cinder block storage volumes.
-In the case of the Manila driver for NetApp clustered Data ONTAP, a share server corresponds to a storage virtual machine (SVM), also referred to as a Vserver.
+In the case of the Manila driver for NetApp ONTAP, a share server corresponds to a storage virtual machine (SVM), also referred to as a Vserver.

 .. note::